erffy/zig-waybar-contrib/README.md

 > [!IMPORTANT]
-> I am new to Zig, so some modules may take a long time to add/update.
+> I'm new to Zig, so some modules may take a long time to add/update.
 I would appreciate your help 🥰.

 # zig-waybar-contrib
 A collection of high-performance Waybar modules written in Zig.